ublue-os/website/docs/images/bluefin/index.md

 These are currently unimplemented ideas that we plan on adding:

-- Provide a `:gts` tag aliased to the Fedora -1 release for an approximation of Ubuntu's release cadence.
 - Provide a `:lts` tag derived from CentOS Stream for a more enterprise-like cadence.
-- [Firecracker](https://github.com/firecracker-microvm/firecracker) - help wanted with this!
+- More robust system management via Cockpit

 ### Applications

-- Mozilla Firefox, Mozilla Thunderbird, Extension Manager, Libreoffice, DejaDup, FontDownloader, Flatseal, and the Celluloid Media Player.
+- Mozilla Firefox, Extension Manager, Libreoffice, DejaDup, FontDownloader, Flatseal, and the Celluloid Media Player.
 - Core GNOME Applications installed from Flathub:
   - GNOME Calculator, Calendar, Characters, Connections, Contacts, Evince, Firmware, Logs, Maps, NautilusPreviewer, TextEditor, Weather, baobab, clocks, eog, and font-viewer.
 - All applications installed per user instead of system wide, similar to openSUSE MicroOS.
 Thanks for the inspiration Team Green!